 Many states have adopted – either in full or in part – the Model Nonprofit Corporation Act or the Revised Model Nonprofit Corporation Act.
 These acts govern the operation of nonprofit corporations in any state that adopts them.
 While the acts include many provisions that are unrelated to parliamentary procedure, they also include sections that address notice, quorum, mail ballots, proxies, elections, and special meetings – to name just a few.
 And even states that have not adopted the model acts have adopted laws that address these topics.

 Understanding parliamentary procedure is important in order to accurately evaluate, apply, and potentially adjust the basics in a state’s nonprofit statutes for the specific needs of an organization.
 Can your state’s nonprofit laws be adjusted to meet the needs of your group?
 And how does that work?
-Well, that requires an understanding of how the law works together with an organization’s parliamentary authority (which is a topic for a different post).
+Well, that requires an understanding of how the law works together with an organization’s parliamentary authority.
 Suffice it to say, though, that at least for nonprofit corporations, parliamentary procedure is still “alive and well.”
 State laws expect that groups use it.

 Many Organizations Name a Parliamentary Authority in Their Bylaws

 Aside from parliamentary procedure in state laws, parliamentary procedure is still relevant because many organizations name a parliamentary authority in their bylaws.
 As a reminder, a parliamentary authority is a set of published rules about parliamentary procedure that an organization adopts and follows.

 You probably already know the big one.
 Robert’s Rules of Order is the parliamentary authority that most people have heard of.
 But check your bylaws: If a group has adopted a parliamentary authority, the group’s bylaws will usually say so, often in a section titled “Parliamentary Authority.”